Huessenbergnetz/HBN_SFOS_Components/README.md

         app->installTranslator(hbnscTrans)
     }

-## Integrate icon provider
+### Integrate icon provider

 To show the included icons with the appropriate size and scaling, add [hbnciconprovider.h](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/src/hbnsciconprovider.h) to your project.
-To select the correct scaling, you should also include libsailfishsilica.

-Add the following to you project file:

-    PKGCONFIG += sailfishsilica
-    INCLUDEPATH += /usr/include/libsailfishsilica
+It uses libsailfishsilica to determine the pixel ratio to select the best fitting icon scaling.

-To automatically install the devel files in the SDK, add the follwing to your YAML RPM spec file into the *PkgConfigBR* section:
+To automatically install the devel files of libsailfishsilica in the SDK, add the follwing to your YAML RPM spec file into the *PkgConfigBR* section:

     PkgConfigBR:
       - sailfishsilica

 Then in your main function file or where you load your application, include the headers and install the icon provider:

-    #include <silicatheme.h>
-    #include <hbnsciconprovider.h>
+    #include "hbnsciconprovider.h"

     int main(int argc, char *argv[])
     {